How can I apply for a Max Planck Research Group Leader position?

 (2) Major advertisements for the centrally announced positions

 These are usually published once a year in autumn, and are also placed in important scientific journals (paper and internet).
 These positions are not linked to specific scientific topics.
 Applicants state their past and future individual research projects, identify and indicate the institute(s) they would choose.
 However individual institutes may publish announcements when openings become available.
 These will be published in major scientific journals and on the homepage of the individual institutes.
+The next call for proposals will take place in fall / autumn 2019.

 On which target groups do the MPRG-L positions focus?